 Legend has it that Alexander III of Greece, commonly known as Alexander the Great, sent one of his messengers to invite the quiet yogi Dandini for a discourse and discussion on philosophy.
 After conquering the world at the cost of countless lives, he was making rapid progress in his territorial coups.
 He had heard a great deal about this yogi.
 Dandini, however, turned down the invitation and chose to stay back in his hermitage in the woods.
 Alexander didn’t take it too kindly.
-But, being a pupil of none other than the brilliant Aristotle, he well knew that mystics and philosophers could rarely be lured or coerced.
+But, being a pupil of none other than the brilliant Aristotle, he knew very well that mystics and philosophers could rarely be lured or coerced.

 Livid at being rejected by a forest-dweller, Alexander decided to teach Dandini a lesson.
-As he, along with his marshal and the royal entourage, made way into the deeper forests, a sense of calm began to engulf him.
+As he, along with his marshal and royal entourage, made their way into the deeper forests, a sense of calm began to engulf him.
 His anger took a backseat as soon as he looked into Dandini’s piercing eyes but when the sage did not get up to welcome him, he was furious once again.

 “They were smeared in blood.”